engineering-collaboration/book/docs/book/anatomy-of-a-code-change/cicd.md

 ## Responsibility

-With CI/CD engineers should be responsible for their individual integrations into the main branch.
-This has numerous advantages over having dedicated branch masters or build masters.
-A wide familiarity with our version control tool-set removes hard dependencies on specialized individuals.
-Instead of extinguishing petty fires and solving day-to-day problems these individuals are now free to build more sophisticated tooling and automate tedious processes.
+Engineers are responsible for their individual integrations into the main branch and the subsequent deployment to production Engineers integrating into main and verifying their changes work as intended minimizes downstream surprises.
+If the same person writes the source code, the tests, the documentation and is in charge of integrating the changes successfully, chances are pretty high that unexpected behavior is caught immediately.

 Engineers integrating into main and verifying their changes work as intended minimizes downstream surprises.
-If the same person writes the source code, the tests, the documentation and is in charge of integrating the changes successfully, chances are pretty high that unexpected behavior is caught immediately.

 Additionally, engineers who supervise their changes from commit to integration to subsequent release identified more strongly with the product they worked on and the organization they worked for.
 (TODO: insert reference)

-Having the engineers be responsible for their individual integrations into the main branch has numerous advantages.
-A wide familiarity with our version control toolset removes hard dependencies on specialized individuals.
+Some organizations employ dedicated build masters or branch masters who's job it is to manage integrations and ensure consistent deployments.
+This practice leads to unnecessary handoffs and dependencies between teams.
 Instead of extinguishing petty fires and solving day-to-day problems these individuals are now free to build more sophisticated tooling and automate tedious processes.

-Engineers integrating into main and verifying their changes work as intended minimizes downstream surprises.

-- Removes branch master or buildmaster
+## Shift Left

+If we consider our development in a chronological order from left to right, left being the conception of a product, right being the release of the final product, the amount of time needed to fix an error grows exponentially.

+Shifting left refers to detecting problems in our project as early as possible and ideally minimize their impact on our project.
+A bug fixed on the developers machine during development is a lot cheaper than a bug fixed on a live deployment with multiple dependencies.

+To quote (TODO: insert dude), shifting left is about "paying attention to the low fuel warning light on an automobile versus running out of gas on the highway".

 ## Employee satisfaction

+Tasks that require no thinking are better than by machines.
+People are incredibly bad at not thinking and repetition.
+It's frustrating work that reduces employment satisfaction.

 As mentioned, teams that do well with continuous delivery and tracking changes from commit to release identify more strongly with the product they worked on and the organization they worked for.